programming-notes/cheering-mascot-sinatra-1-synchronous-forms-challenge/README.md

 * use redirect
 * navigate and modify multi-file, multi-directory code base
 * map the flow of data through a web application
+* use redirect to append output to an existing page

 ## Summary